 - Bake until tops are golden and centers are hot, about 20 minutes.
 Let stand a few minutes before transferring to a platter with a thin spatula.
 Serve hot.

-To prep ahead, pipe potatoes onto the lined, greased baking sheets, cover loosely with plastic wrap, and refrigerate up to one day in advance of baking (omit the freezing step).
+Pipe potatoes onto the lined, greased baking sheets, cover loosely with plastic wrap, and refrigerate up to one day in advance of baking (omit the freezing step).
 15 minutes before you're ready to bake, uncover and remove baking sheets from refrigerator and proceed with the recipe as directed, brushing the potatoes with butter and sprinkling with Parmesan.